Heckscher–Ohlin model: Political background

 From the middle of the 19th century to 1930s, giant flows of immigration took place from Europe to North America.
 It is estimated that more than 60 million people crossed the Atlantic Ocean.
 Some politicians worried about negative consequences of immigration, such as cultural conflicts.
-For those politicians, the Heckscher-Ohlin theory of Trade provided a good reason “in support of both restrictions on labor migration and free trade in goods”.
+For those politicians, the Heckscher-Ohlin theory of Trade provided a good reason "in support of both restrictions on labor migration and free trade in goods".

 Alternatives theories of trade

 New Trade Theory

 New Trade Theory analyses individual enterprises and plants in an international competitive situation.
 The classical trade theory—i.e., the Heckscher–Ohlin model—has no enterprises in mind.
 The new trade theory treats enterprises in an industry as identical entities.
 "New" New Trade Theory (NNTT) gives focus on the diversity of enterprises.
-It is a fact that some enterprises engage in export and some that do not.
+It is a fact that some enterprises engage in export and some do not.
 Some enterprises invest directly in the foreign country in order to produce and sell in that country.
 Some other enterprises engage only in export.
 Why does this kind of differences occur?
 New Trade Theory tries to find out the reasons of these well observed facts.

 New Trade theorists challenge the assumption of diminishing returns to scale, and some argue that using protectionist measures to build up a huge industrial base in certain industries would then allow those sectors to dominate the world market via a network effect.